csomgyula/csomgyula.github.io/conway_law.md

 2. **This contract (since it is a contract) should be based on the agreement between the corresponding designers.** That is it must be the result of some cooperation between the designers of the two subsystems.
 Since cooperation needs some communication, hence:
 3. **There should be a communication link between the designers who designed such subsystems which directly communicate each other**.
 This then creates a mapping between the (communication) links of the subsystems and the (communication) links between the designers who designed them.

-### a special case

-There is the special case, when the two subsystems are designed by the same designer.
-So generally we can say the following:

-5. **Each communication link of the subsystems is either (a) mapped to the same designer if she designed both systems or (b) mapped to two designers if different persons (groups) designed them.
-Either the designer is the same, or at least they communicate each other**.
+*Note that there is a special case, when two subsystems are designed by the same designer.
+If we want to deal with this situation as well, then generally we can say the following.
+Each link between subsystems is either (a) mapped to the same designer if she designed both systems or (b) mapped to two designers if different persons (groups) designed them.
+Either the designer is the same, or at least they communicate each other.*

 Practical considerations